|

 Mrs...
 Gloria Ndukka, a 61 years old, and mother of 8 whose cassava farmland was affected told ERA in an interview that since 1999, her farm yield has been very low and " I have no other farm than this one", she lamented.
 The spill was neither cleaned nor was compensation paid.

-River basin over flowed its banks, the situation was aggravated as tidal
+flowed its banks, the situation was aggravated as tidal transportation

-transportation of crude oil from one area to another spread the spill to
+of crude oil from one area to another spread the spill to other

 LACK OF BASIC SOCIAL AMENITIES

-regular electricity supply and portable water, but the host community lack
+and portable water, but the host community lack all such basic

 ERA'S RECOMMENDATIONS